Measuring and Fitting

 Important Notes on Fitting:

-Remember that there is a break-in period like your own new boots would have when you first get them.
-The first day the boots shouldn’t be worn for more than 20 minutes.
+- Remember that there is a break-in period like your own new boots would have when you first get them.
+On the first day the boots shouldn’t be worn for more than 20 minutes.
 You wouldn’t put on brand new boots and go walking for hours; treat your horse’s new boots (and feet!) as you would your own.
-You can speed up the break-in process by using leather softener or riding through water.
+You can speed up the break-in process by using a leather softener or riding through water.

 Here you can see how the sole fits into the length of the boot and the heel bulbs fit into the padded heel area at the back of the boot.